“Do one thing every day that scares you.”

 This empowering feeling encourages me to further push myself to learn and grow.

 Your Current Comfort Zone Was Once Uncomfortable

-Everything that you comfortably do now was once uncomfortable.
+Everything you comfortably do now was once uncomfortable.

-If you can find comfort in discomfort, then you will have mastered life.
+If you can find comfort in discomfort, you will have mastered life.